zincbase/zincdb/docs/API Reference.md

 * If at least one operation fails, all other operations would fail as well and no data would be written.
 * Once `commit()` has been called, calling any other method would result in an error.
-* Accumulating multiple operations into large, complex transaction can significantly increase write performance if a large quantity of write operations are expected.
+* Accumulating multiple operations into large, complex transactions can significantly increase write performance if a large quantity of write operations are expected.

 ## `get`